Mount Arapiles: History

 The early 70s saw a lull in activity at Arapiles as attention shifted to the Grampians and Mount Buffalo.
 Interest in Arapiles resurfaced in late 1973 with many imposing lines being climbed with a few aids.
 These routes brought a sense of accomplishment to the climbing community as new grades were continually being created.
 In 1975, American visitor "Hot" Henry Barber arrived and began freeing these routes with minimal protection.
 The 21-year-old made a significant impact at Arapiles, and his visit was a pivotal point in Australian climbing, as climbers worked to support the legacy of Barber by freeing their new lines instead of being content to leave in aid points.

 Word of Barber's achievements spread and attracted a number of new young climbers to Arapiles.
 This group was later given the name "The New Wave" and throughout the rest of the 70s and early 80s they were responsible for scores of routes in the grade 20–25 range.
 The likes of Kim Carrigan, Mike Law and Mark Moorhead helped introduce a number of 26+ climbs, though the latter two did not often grade their climbs accurately (choosing to 'undergrade' them instead).
 This purposeful undergrading is known as "sandbagging" and is still common in Australian climbing (some would call it tradition), though not as much as it once was.

-German climber Wolfgang Güllich's ascent of Punks in the Gym in April 1985 was major achievement.
+German climber Wolfgang Güllich's ascent of 'Punks in the Gym' in April 1985 was major achievement.
 The route blasts up the middle of a blank, attractive orange wall and gave Arapiles (and Australia) international exposure.
 At the time it was graded 32 and was the hardest climb in the world, setting a new benchmark for difficulty.
-Following Güllich's triumph, a number of routes of similar difficulty have been put up, though none take the "easiest way up" such an impressive feature.
+Following Güllich's climb, a number of routes of similar difficulty have been put up.
 It has a single chipped hold known as the 'birdbath hold' created by Martin Scheel before it was against ethics.
 In the early 1990s the hold crumbled, and a climber added glue to it, which remains to this day.